 But what about an S-Corporation?

-The simple answer is that up to now we have been discussing the legal entity a business chooses, and an S-Corporation is not a legal entity.
-The legal entity must be created before considering how it will be taxed and S-Corporation status is merely one tax treatment business can choose among several options.
+The simple answer is that we have been discussing the legal entity a business chooses, and an S-Corporation is not a legal entity.
+The legal entity must be created before considering how it will be taxed, and S-Corporation status is merely one tax treatment business can choose among several options.